Those familiar with the typical Mexican Stereotypes know that the majority of them are made up and portray very little in the light of truth.

 Hopefully, most misconceptions and stereotypes were debunked here.

-The worst thing a person can do is assume what a country or culture is all about based on what they’ve read or heard.
+The worst thing one can do is assume what a country or culture is all about based on what they’ve read or heard, without experiencing it firsthand.

 The only way of truly knowing is by experiencing it in person.
-Book a trip today and experience what Mexico has to offer.
+My advice?
+Book a trip today and experience everything that Mexico has to offer.

-Also, whilst you’re here, see these tips on visiting the safest states in Mexico to learn all about where to go to be able explore Mexican culture.
+While you’re still here, see these tips on visiting the safest states in Mexico to learn all about where to go to be able explore Mexican culture.

 📌 Like this guide?
 Click to Pin it…